apache/tvm/docs/dev/relay_add_op.rst

 (namely by inspecting the input types) in addition to computing the output type.

-Type relation for the cumulative product and sum can be found in ``src/relay/op/tensor/transform.cc``:
+Type relation for the cumulative product and sum operators can be found in ``src/relay/op/tensor/transform.cc``:

 .. code:: c++